Home

 If it's none of these things, perhaps our visitors can help?

 PS: Buying the best soap possible is not always the answer.
-The shampoo or soap you use on your dog should always be specially formulated to use on dogs.
-It should be a very mild shampoo.
+The shampoo or soap you use on your dog should always be specially formulated to use on dogs, ie a very mild shampoo.

 Average Rating starstarstarstarstar